 Income.
 Our portfolios prioritize income generation within the context of the portfolio’s objectives.
 Income are the dividends and interest generated by your investments.
 Income can help mitigate loss and can be reinvested back into the portfolio or distributed to the account holder.

 Minimize Investment Expenses.
 This is key to our Investment Philosophy.
-We are transparent and believe that you should know what expenses you are paying.
+Our financial investment advisors are transparent and believe that you should know what expenses you are paying.
 Not only to us, but also internally within the portfolio.
 We look at each individual investment and consider the operating costs, also known as the Expense Ratio.
 We want to minimize the investment expenses because it reduces the total portfolio rate of return and is often a good predictor of bad future performance.